Shehab611/weather_app/README.md

-# weather_app
+# Weather App

-A new Flutter project.
+A Flutter Application that displays all the weather details of a city by getting the location of the mobile

-## Getting Started
+## Technologies

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: